Leandro-Gehlen/BL-clean-architecture-node-api/README.md

 #### From now on, all comments are about [**the youtube live video**](https://www.youtube.com/watch?v=P0gpCCA8ZPs&t=9s) and the code that was implemented by **Rodrigo** **Manguinho!!**

+Coding starts at min 30:00

+## The Setup

+The setup of my project will be the setup that **Manguinho** shows on one other of his videos on youtube.
+It´s a setup for TDD - Test Driven Development , but seems to be the same that he used on the live.So, I´m going to use it.To watch the videos where he shows how to setup a TDD project, [click here](https://www.youtube.com/watch?v=7ylqtGk9bTo&list=PL9aKtVrF05DxIrtD3CuXGnzq8Q0IZ-t8J&index=1)